0x326/miami-university-senior-capstone-project/CONTRIBUTING.md

   1. Create individual GitLab [issues] for each user story
   1. Categorize [issues] using [labels]
   1. Discuss each user story using issue comments
-  1. Brainstorm tasks required to complete the user story and create a new issue for each task.
+  1. Brainstorm tasks required to complete the user story and create a new issue for each task using the `Task` [template].
      (From here on out, these issues will be called "task issues" to differentiate from "user story issues")
   1. In the issue description for each user story, [reference] its task issues in a list